OscarSwanros/colima-dev/.github/ISSUE_TEMPLATE/wdt-talk-proposal.md

 #  _The title of your talk_

 Use this space to briefly describe your talk.
-Explain as much as possible why you'd like to give it, if you've given it before, and the garget audience that this talk is intended to reach.
+Explain as much as possible why you'd like to give it, if you've given it before, and the target audience that this talk is intended to reach.

 ## About the speaker